ubports/docs.ubports.com/sdk/apps/qml/QtQml/Defining JavaScript Resources In QML.rst

         }
     }

 In general, simple logic should be defined in-line in the QML file, but more complex logic should be separated into code-behind implementation resources for maintainability and readability.

-.. rubric:: Shared JavaScript Resources (Libraries)
-   :name: shared-javascript-resources-libraries

 Some JavaScript files act more like libraries - they provide a set of helper functions that take input and compute output, but never manipulate QML component instances directly.

 As it would be wasteful for each QML component instance to have a unique copy of these libraries, the JavaScript programmer can indicate a particular file is a shared library through the use of a pragma, as shown in the following example.

 .. code:: cpp